Skip to main content

 Products are chosen independently by our editors.
 Purchases made through our links may earn us a commission.

-Your swimming pool may be the most disgusting thing you own.
-If you haven’t learned how to clean a pool properly, then all that moisture can spawn algae, fungus, bacteria, and mosquitoes.
+You might not know it, but your swimming pool could be a lot dirtier than you think.
+If you haven’t learned how to clear your pool properly, all that moisture can spawn algae, fungus, and bacteria.
+Worse, it can even draw mosquitoes.

-Many people think that pool maintenance just means adding a little chlorine every once in a while.
-That's a bit like thinking you don't need to clean your shower because it gets soapy daily.
+Often, people make the mistake of thinking all it takes to clean their pool is a few chlorine tabs.
+That's a bit like thinking you don't need to clean your shower because it has soap in it.

 How often should I skim my pool?